hoto/ansible-home-fedora/README.md

 ### Setup some stuff manually

 * Manually change terminal setting to use Deja Vu Sans Mono font.
-* Turn off suspend when lid is closed Start -> Power -> 'When lid is closed -> do nothing'.

 ### This will work only if you are me